 Other examples of this from Middle English manuscripts include a neilond ("an island," early 13c.), a narawe ("an arrow," c.
 1400), a nox ("an ox," c.
-1400), a noke ("an oak," early 15c.), a nappyle ("an apple," early 15c.), a negge ("an egg," 15c.).
+1400), a noke ("an oak," early 15c.), a nappyle ("an apple," early 15c.), a negge ("an egg," 15c.), a nynche ("an inch," c.
+1400), a nostryche ("an ostrich," c.
+1500).
 My naunt for mine aunt is recorded from 13c.-17c.
-Natomy or atomy was common in Elizabethan English for anatomy.
-In 16c., an idiot sometimes became a nidiot, which, with still-common casual pronunciation, became nidget, which, alas, has not survived.
-Marlowe (1590) has Natolian for Anatolian.
+None other could be no noder (mid-15c.).
+My nown (for mine own) was frequent 15c.-18c.
+In 16c., an idiot sometimes became a nidiot (1530s), which, with still-common casual pronunciation, became nidget (1570s), now, alas, no longer whinnying with us.

 It is "of constant recurrence" in the 15c. vocabularies, according to Thomas Wright, their modern editor.
 One has, among many others, Hoc alphabetum ... a nabse, from misdivision of an ABC (and pronouncing it as a word), and Hic culus ... a ners.
 Also compare nonce, pigsney.
 Even in 19c. provincial English and U.S., noration (from an oration) was "a speech; a rumor."

 The process also worked in surnames, from oblique cases of Old English at "by, near," as in Nock/Nokes/Noaks from atten Oke "by the oak;" Nye from atten ye "near the lowland;" and see Nashville.
 (Elision of the vowel of the definite article also took place and was standard in Chancery English of the 15c.: þarchebisshop for "the archbishop," thorient for "the orient.")